-At Canadian Malartic, Agnico expects to spend a total of approximately US\$21.8 million for 164,000 metres of drilling.
-Exploration at the Odyssey project includes 102,000 metres of drilling with four objectives: continued drilling into East Gouldie to convert additional Inferred Mineral Resources to Indicated Mineral Resources towards the outer portions of the deposit; testing the immediate extensions of East Gouldie to the west and at shallower depths; continued conversion drilling into extensions of the Odyssey South deposit; and further investigation of Odyssey's internal zones.
+Agnico expects to spend approximately US\$20.4 million for 137,000 metres of drilling at the Canadian Malartic Complex in 2024.
+Exploration plans at the Odyssey Underground Mine include 102,500 metres of drilling with five objectives: continued conversion drilling of East Gouldie Inferred Mineral Resources to Indicated Mineral Resources, testing the immediate extensions of East Gouldie, continued conversion drilling of the Odyssey South deposit of Inferred Mineral Resources to Indicated Mineral Resources, further investigating the Odyssey internal zones, and converting Inferred Mineral Resources to Indicated Mineral Resources in the Odyssey North deposit.